wp-plugins/easy-facebook-likebox/README.txt

 1. Responsive
 1. Generate shortcode using widget form
+1. Likebox in PopUp is coming soon...

 Link to [WordPress](http://wordpress.org/ "Your favorite software") and one to [Markdown's Syntax Documentation][markdown syntax].

-Likebox in PopUp is coming soon....

 == Installation ==
 1. Upload "easy-facebook-likebox" to the "/wp-content/plugins/" directory.